krens22/Airflow-project/README.md

 # Airflow-project
-A basic data pipeline using
+A basic data pipeline on docker containers using Apache Airflow